Welcome January 2018

-December was the month of enthusiasm, jingle bells and learning the aesthetics of various holiday cultures.
+Keeping everyone up-to-date, our prior month was filled with enthusiasm, jingle bells and learning the aesthetics of various holiday cultures.
 We continued my sequential instruction with the Elements and Principals of Design.
 These are our building blocks in art that also help to deepen student’s personal expression and develop their skills.
 Patience was our focus this past month as everyone learned to use this core value by staying calm and turning their “mistakes” into magnificence.
 It is actually amazing to watch this magic happen!
 I encourage students to be comfortable with what they don’t like and how to find effective and different solutions to every dilemma.
 When they practice observing art from various viewpoints they are able to develop their awareness with more opportunities to create.

 Kindergaten learned how to work the color wheel as they arranged a diagonal version of Piet Mondrian selecting complementary colors as opposed to primary ones.
 They also worked with vocabulary words such as angles, edges and overlapping lines to enhance their beautiful coniferous trees.